-My name is Anne Slattery, I have been married for 41 years to my wonderful husband Jack, and live in Bristol, PA (suburb right outside of Philadelphia).
+My name is Anne Slattery, I have been married for 42 years to my wonderful husband Jack, and live in Bristol, PA (suburb right outside of Philadelphia).
 I am the mother of three adult children of whom I am very proud.
-I am “Grammy” to four handsome grandsons a twelve year old, three year old, a six month old and a newborn.
-I have a gorgeous ten year old granddaughter.
+I am “Grammy” to four handsome grandsons a thirteen year old, four year old, one year old and an eight month old.
+I have a gorgeous eleven year old granddaughter.

 I enjoy participating in card challenges where I continue to perfect my craft and learn so much from all the wonderful card makers out there.
 I belong to several Facebook groups which also inspires and encourages me to keep learning new techniques.

 I am about an hour and a half drive to the Amish country in Lancaster, PA.
 I enjoy sightseeing by driving the back roads and visiting the many unique scrap booking and stamp stores in that area, where I get inspired, learn new things and see many new products on the market.

 I started donating cards I created to Operation Write Home, a non profit organization formed to send hand made cards to the troops overseas so that they could send them to their loved ones here at home.
 With our troops coming home (heart warming), Operation Write Home has closed and no longer accepts cards.

 After Operation Write Home closed shop, I began researching where the cards I made could be used.
 I came across Send A Smile 4 KIDS (SAS4KIDS) and soon started sending my cards to a shipper in Florida.
 Transitioning from OWH to other causes took a shift in thinking.
 SAS4KIDS needs certainly were not the same.
 No longer were 25 cards of the same design needed, and no longer were donations of 300 cards needed.
 I had to learn to pare down and think of the children instead of the soldier.